KoreanChinesenoodlejja jang myun

 Pour the Sauce or Dip?

-When it’s not a special occasion, jajangmyeon is always my go-to.
-It was definitely tasty, but… something about it felt like it was missing that final 2%.
-The flavor of the chunjang (black bean paste) came through a bit stronger than expected, which some people might love, but for me it made it feel just slightly off from the perfect balance.
+When it’s not a special occasion, jjajangmyeon is always my go-to.
+There’s something about the simplicity of black bean sauce noodles that never gets old.
+It’s warm, savory, and comforting in that familiar, homey way.
+The version here was definitely tasty, but… something about it felt like it was missing that final 2% of magic.
+The flavor of the chunjang (fermented black bean paste) came through a bit stronger than expected.
+It had that deep, slightly bitter edge that chunjang naturally carries, which some people might absolutely love.
+But for me, it made the overall balance of the dish feel a little intense and heavy, without quite enough sweetness or umami to round it out.

 jjajangmyeon